 - Be able to define, distinguish and give examples of focused attention, divided attention, diffused attention, inattentional blindness, and change blindness.

 - Understand and be able to describe the difference between an early, late or flexible locus of selection.

 - Be able to both give and interpret examples which demonstrate an early, late or flexible locus of selection.

 - Be able to define and distinguish between endogenous and exogenous attention

 - Understand the role of attention according to Treisman’s FIT (feature integration theory) and the visual search evidence (for both feature and conjunction targets) which supports it.

-We will both review material from Caleb’s lecture and bring new ideas to bear, as well as add more material.
-In the parts that review what Caleb already taught, I will go quickly, so you may want to review his material from last year - I have put his slides on Canvas.
+We will review material from Caleb’s lecture, bring new ideas to bear on it, and add more material.
+In the parts that review what Caleb’s points, we will go quickly, so you may want to review his material from last year - I have put his slides on Canvas.